 Don’t let the title scare you away; regardless of skin tone, the information in this book can be helpful.
 The publishing of this book is a necessary addition to the few makeup guides still available in print.
 I found out about The Beauty Bible for Women of Colour by Funmi Fetto from Vikeejeah on Youtube.
-Vikeejeah and four other YouTube Creators collaborated to all cover three products mentioned in the book.
-Kelsee Briana Jai, one of the collaborators, created a playlist of all five videos for easy viewing.
+Vikeejeah and four other YouTube Creators collaborated to each cover three products mentioned in the book.
+You can find all the videos from the collaboration linked in the list below.

 I do want to mention that some of the write-ups in the book are more helpful than others.
 Some anecdotal parts aren’t that helpful in terms of how a product works, but I haven’t noticed any items that I felt wouldn’t be workable for deep skin tones.
 Overall, I have enjoyed reading through this book and am excited to check out some products I haven’t tried before.

 I thought it would be fun to showcase some of the products covered in the book that I have tried.
 The book does cover skincare and hair care, but I’ll only be focusing on the makeup portion.

 This blog uses affiliate links (marked with **).
 When you purchase through links on my site, I may earn a small commission.
 Learn more here.

 Two of the foundations in the book that I have used are the Estee Lauder Doublewear** and Nars Natural Radiant Longwear** foundations.
 I already have a review of the Estee Lauder doublewear foundation, so if you want more details from a dry skin perspective, you can check that review out.